 Ann Widdecombe was educated at the Royal Naval School - Singapore, La Sainte Union Convent - Bath, Birmingham University and Lady Margaret Hall - Oxford.
 She has Honours Degrees in Latin and in Politics and Economics and has an MA from Oxford University.

-Between 1990 and 1994 Ann Widdecombe was Parliamentary Under-Secretary of State for the Department of Social Security and then Employment.
-Miss Widdecombe was Minister of State at the Department of Employment from July 1994 until July 1995 and in July 1995 she was appointed Minister of State at the Home Office, a position she held until 1997.
+Between 1990 and 1994 she was Parliamentary Under-Secretary of State for the Department of Social Security and then Employment.
+Ann was Minister of State at the Department of Employment from July 1994 until July 1995 and in July 1995 she was appointed Minister of State at the Home Office, a position she held until 1997.

-In July 2001 she announced her decision to retire from the Shadow Cabinet citing the wish to be able to speak on issues which she felt strongly about without the constraints which being a Front Bencher necessarily imposes.
+In July 2001 Ann Widdecombe announced her decision to retire from the Shadow Cabinet citing the wish to be able to speak on issues which she felt strongly about without the constraints which being a Front Bencher necessarily imposes.

 Tags for Ann Widdecombe